ybayle/Scyland3D/paper/paper.md

 In this method, landmarks define comparable points within a set of objects and capture their geometry.
 A Procrustes superimposition then rescales, rotates and translates these landmarks to virtually superimpose all object geometries [@Zelditch2004; @Adams2013].
 Each measured variable, however, is partly independent of other ones on the same structure as all may have been quantified in different 2D views of the same object.
-Then, merging morphometric datasets for global analyses may bring noises in the results.
+Then, merging morphometric datasets for global analyses may bring noise in the results.

 Landmark-based geometric morphometrics in 3D emerged with recent imaging techniques among other X-ray microtomography [@Adams2013].
 3D surfaces are created based on scanned organisms and landmarks can be set on all views of interest of a given specimen and belong to the same dataset, with the same reference space.